Animatnetic/data-glass-prototype/README.md

    npm install
    ```

+3. Start the development server:
+   ```bash
+   npm run dev
+   ```

-3. Set up Supabase:
+4. (Optional) Set up Supabase for advanced features:
    - Click the "Connect to Supabase" button in the top right corner of the application
-   - This will automatically configure your Supabase connection
+   - This will automatically configure your Supabase connection and deploy Edge Functions
    - Alternatively, create a new Supabase project manually:
      - Go to https://supabase.com and create a new project
      - Navigate to 'Project Settings' -> 'API'
      - Copy your Project URL and anon/public key
+     - Update the `.env` file with your credentials
-   - Run the SQL migration in `supabase/migrations/create_scrapes_table.sql`
+     - Run the SQL migration in `supabase/migrations/`
      - Deploy the Edge Functions (convert-query and execute-scrape)
      - Set up the required secrets in your Supabase project:
        - OPENAI_API_KEY: Your OpenAI API key
        - FIRECRAWL_API_KEY: Your Firecrawl API key

-4. Configure environment variables:
-   If you set up Supabase manually, update the `.env` file with your credentials:
-   - `VITE_SUPABASE_URL`: Your Supabase project URL
-   - `VITE_SUPABASE_ANON_KEY`: Your Supabase anon/public key

-5. Start the development server:
-   ```bash
-   npm run dev
-   ```

 ## Usage

 1. Enter a target URL (e.g., `https://example.com`)
 2. Describe what you want to extract (e.g., "all headlines", "product prices")
 3. Click "Extract Data" to start the scraping process
 4. View results in an interactive table or JSON format
-5. Download data as JSON or PDF
+5. Download data as JSON, CSV, or Markdown
-6. Access previous scrapes through the History panel
+6. (With Supabase) Access previous scrapes through the History panel and user authentication

+## Features

+### Basic Mode (No Setup Required)
+- Simple web scraping using CORS proxy
+- Basic content extraction (headlines, links, text)
+- Export to JSON, CSV, and Markdown
+- Works immediately without any configuration

+### Advanced Mode (Requires Supabase Setup)
+- AI-powered extraction using OpenAI and Firecrawl
+- Natural language query processing
+- User authentication and scrape history
+- Advanced data processing and extraction
+- Serverless Edge Functions for scalable processing

 ## Architecture